rclone/rclone/docs/content/drive.md

 - When listing a file shortcut appears as the destination file.
 - When downloading the contents of the destination file is downloaded.
 - When updating shortcut file with a non shortcut file, the shortcut is removed then a new file is uploaded in place of the shortcut.
-- When server side moving (renaming) the shortcut is renamed, not the destination file.
+- When server-side moving (renaming) the shortcut is renamed, not the destination file.
-- When server side copying the shortcut is copied, not the contents of the shortcut.
+- When server-side copying the shortcut is copied, not the contents of the shortcut.
 - When deleting the shortcut is deleted not the linked file.
 - When setting the modification time, the modification time of the linked file will be set.